majosecasan/EDUSteam-ESSI/index.md

 We focus on the integration of social responsibility in engineering curricula and the design of collaborative learning activities for sustainability awareness.

 ### Safe and Ethical AI Integration in Higher Education
-- Development of frameworks for responsible Generative AI adoption in education
+- Development of frameworks for responsible Generative AI adoption in education.
-- Design of educational AI assistants, creation of guidelines for ethical AI use in teaching and learning
+- Design of educational AI assistants, creation of guidelines for ethical AI use in teaching and learning.
-- Integration of AI tools aligned with institutional educational strategies
+- Integration of AI tools aligned with institutional educational strategies.
-- Assessment methodologies for AI-enhanced learning experiences
+- Assessment methodologies for AI-enhanced learning experiences.
-- Study of AI impact on academic integrity and assessment methods
+- Study of AI impact on academic integrity and assessment methods.

 ### Active Learning in Engineering Education
 Design and evaluation of collaborative learning activities, development of assessment tools and rubrics, and integration of real-world cases in engineering education.